-The Fulton neighborhood is another old Richmond neighborhood steeped in history with a deep sense of community and lots of forward momentum.
-It took its name from James Alexander Fulton.
-Mr. Fulton and his wife, Eliza Mayo — a relative of other important figures in Richmond history, Major William Mayo and his son, Colonel John Mayo — maintained a large estate on what is now known as Powhatan Park.
-Situated in a river valley of roughly 350 acres in the East End, it sits just north of the river with Rockett’s Landing to the South and Church Hill to the Northeast.
+The Fulton neighborhood, steeped in history and community spirit, owes its name to James Alexander Fulton and his wife, Eliza Mayo.
+Eliza Mayo was related to other notable figures in Richmond’s history, including Major William Mayo and his son, Colonel John Mayo.
+The neighborhood is situated in an East End river valley of approximately 350 acres, just north of the river, with Rockett’s Landing to the south and Church Hill to the northeast.

-With so many natural draws and available potential, Fulton’s future looks bright.
-Here are a few things to check out in the area right now:
+With its natural attractions and untapped potential, Fulton’s future appears promising.
+Here are a few highlights to explore in the area right now:

 Triple Crossing Beer – Kick back with a tasty craft brew and a slice of gourmet pizza.
 Pups are welcome if you’re OK with your beer on the patio.